UK Government adviser resigns over eugenics remarks

 by Dr Jay Stone

-The NHS has started to offer people with an inherited retinal disorder, known as Leber's Congenital Amaurosis (LCA) a revolutionary new gene therapy, which can restore their eyesight...
+The NHS has started to offer people with an inherited retinal disorder, known as Leber's Congenital Amaurosis a new gene therapy that restores eyesight...

 A woman whose cancer treatment left her infertile has given birth to a baby boy, through the first successful use of a new egg freezing technique...